-Employees and students can consult a Guide to the Cleared4 platform to gain assistance or contact benefits@palomar.edu or VPStudentServices@palomar.edu respectively.
+Employees and students can consult a Guide to the Cleared4 platform to gain assistance or contact or VPStudentServices@palomar.edu respectively or VPStudentServices@palomar.edu respectively.

-Visitors, vendors and contractors are also required to complete the daily health pre-screening questionnaire before entering the main campus and education centers in Escondido, Fallbrook, and Rancho Bernardo.
+Through June 20, 2023, visitors, vendors and contractors are also required to complete the daily health pre-screening questionnaire before entering the main campus and education centers in Escondido, Fallbrook, and Rancho Bernardo.
 Access to the questionnaire designed specifically for all visitors, vendors and contractors can be found here.
 More information is available on the on visitor access webpage.